nf-core/website/markdown/usage/troubleshooting.md

 Sometimes a newly downloaded and set up nf-core pipeline will encounter an issue where a run almost immediately crashes (e.g. at `fastqc`, `output_documentation` etc.) saying the tool could not be found or similar.

 The first thing to do is always check the `.nextflow.log` to see if it reports contains specific error.
 Common cases are described below.

+:warning: Note that just because Nextflow reports a particular tool failed, this _does not_ necessarily mean it's an issue with the tool itself.
+It's important to always _fully_ read the error message to identify possible causes.

+### Tool not found

+The most common case is when a user has forgotten to specify a container/environment profile.

+If you do not specify one with the `-profile`, Nextflow by default looks for all the required tools that will be all manually installed on your machine/cluster and specified `$PATH`.

+It is _not_ recommended to run without a container/environment system as then your analysis will not be reproducible by others.
+You should pick one of: `docker`, `singularity`, `podman` and `conda` - depending on which your system already has available.
+See the nf-core [Installation](https://nf-co.re/usage/installation) documentation for more information.

 ### Error related to Docker